Prof. Mary Roth spearheaded what's become a tradition Twitter

 Starting in 2006, Prof. Mary Roth ’83 began to see Lafayette’s Quad in a new light.

-“When I was a student, the Quad resembled a sports field with lines painted on it for football games and to help the marching band practice,” she recalls.
+“When I was a student, the Quad resembled a sports field with lines painted on it for football games and to help the marching band practice,” recalls Roth, Simon Cameron Long Professor of Civil Engineering.
 “And while I hadn’t given the Quad much thought after returning to teach at the College in 1991, I was beginning to realize that the Quad might have the potential to help support the intellectual community of the campus.”

 Serving as an American Council on Education fellow during 2006-07, Roth had the opportunity to tour liberal arts colleges in the northeastern U.S., many of which had Adirondack chairs, iconic symbols of relaxation with their origins in the Adirondack Mountains of New York, positioned across their campuses and serving as an invitation for students and faculty to use those spaces to read, converse, and relax.